The Salami Model An Intuitive Approach to Solid State Physics

 Random Vibration

-Unlike bulk motion, this internal motion cancels out on average — there is no net movement of the object as a whole.
+Unlike bulk motion, this internal motion cancels out on average — there is usually no net movement of the object as a whole.

 Two Kinds of Motion